Positive Case Response Procedures

 Workplaces & Instructional Spaces

-All other persons who may have occupied a building in the same general time period as the positive individual are not close contacts as defined by the U.S. Centers for Disease Control & Prevention and California Department of Public Health, and are not considered as having elevated risk of exposure.
+All other persons who may have occupied a building in the same general time period as the positive individual are not high-risk close contacts are not considered as having elevated risk of exposure.
 But Stanford does notify individuals who may have been present in the same building as an individual with COVID-19 and may have been exposed.
 In making notifications, the university follows federal and state privacy-protection requirements.

 Stanford is required by state law to inform employees, including postdoctoral scholars and students with university jobs, of a positive case in a building where they work.
 Under the law, this notification is required within 1 business day after the university learns of the possible exposure.
 The notice provides details on quarantine pay, sick time, disability and workers’ compensation benefits.
 Students who have been in instructional spaces where a positive case has been identified will also be notified.

-Close contacts of a student with a confirmed positive COVID-19 test are contacted directly.
-A close contact is someone who was within 6 feet of an infected person for at least 15 minutes over a 24-hour period.
-Students who test positive and their close contacts receive on-campus isolation housing, meal delivery, and medical care.
+High-risk close contacts of a student with a confirmed positive COVID-19 test are contacted directly.
+Students who test positive receive on-campus isolation housing, meal delivery, and medical care.

 In order to protect the privacy of personal health information, individuals who test positive for COVID-19 cannot be identified.